-PLANNED GIVING MIGHT BE RIGHT FOR YOU
+PLANNED GIVING MAY BE RIGHT FOR YOU

 Why give to The Women's Center?

 It could be in the middle of the night when a woman knocks at our door, shaking as she nervously asks for help.
-Makeup could not hide the blows to her face.
-She is without money, a safe place to stay, accompanied by the belief that she had done something wrong.
-She brings her daughter, as well, who wonders why the Daddy she loves always hits mommy and swears.
+Her face is bloodied and bruised; unable to be concealed by any concealer.
+She has no money, no safe place to stay, and comes accompanied by the belief that she had done something wrong.
+She brings her daughter -who wonders why the Daddy she loves always hits mommy and swears.

 Perhaps there’s a telephone call to the hotline, where a volunteer hopes to convince a desperate woman that tonight is not the time to die.

 Or possibly someone calls from the hospital emergency room reporting a rape.
 Women, men, children, sexual orientation: it makes no difference who you are, we will help.

 The Women’s Center, established in 1972, continues to provide services to survivors of sexual and domestic violence in Franklin, Gallatin, Jackson, Johnson, Perry, Saline, Union and Williamson counties..
 In 2017, we assisted 212 children and 1,131 adults with 11,697 hours of domestic violence services; provided 7,283 nights of safe shelter and an additional 3,650 nights of transitional housing.
 We provided 292 clients 2,743 hours of sexual assault services and assisted in obtaining 638 Orders of Protection.
 We received over 8,000 Crisis Hotline calls.